Who am I? (2020 edition)

 Out of respect for the ladies concerned I mention very little here of my relationships life but I don't think it will be amiss for me to put up below a photo from my most recent (4th) wedding (in 1995) and a photo of me with my first girlfriend, many years ago:

 HOME: I live in a large "Old Queenslander" (timber) house.
 It has polished timber floors -- which I particularly like -- and is very centrally located in the heart of Brisbane.

-VICES: In times past I always used to have a bottle of wine with dinner and was something of a wine-buff but I now find that I enjoy life more by drinking as little alcohol as possible.
+VICES: In times past I always used to have a bottle of wine with dinner and was something of a wine-buff but I am now a very light drinker.
 I do like a good cup of tea, however!
-In fact, I don't smoke, drink, gamble, take drugs or buy chocolate so what are my vices?
+In fact, I don't smoke, drink much, gamble, take drugs or buy much chocolate so what are my vices?
 The main one is spending too much time on the internet and my second vice is a tendency towards impatience.

 EARLIEST TIMES: I must have been about 9 when the King died.
 I remember crying on that occasion.
 King George VI was held in great affection by many of his subjects and I felt the tragedy of the occasion.
 Everything we had in the house at that time seemed to be labelled "Made in England", knitting-needles, sewing machine, you name it.
 In other words, I actually remember when England was the workshop of the world.
 Nowadays, of course, everything seems to be made somewhere in Asia.